Ventureaxis/ProperMusic.Documents.B2B/docs/admin-interface/catalogue-overview.md

 If there are categories or product specification attributes that you would like to add or change please get in contact with the VentureAxis team to discuss.

 :::warning
-Please Note: We **do not** use the standard `Import`, we have a dedicated product importer that directly import products from Basil to B2B that isn't managed from B2B
+Please Note: We **do not** use the standard `Import`, we have a dedicated product importer that directly imports products from Basil to B2B that isn't managed from B2B

 ![Alt Text](img-admin-catalogue-import.png)
 :::